The Hidden Effects of Visual Processing Developmental Delays

 Encourage Observations Through Purposeful Play

-Is vision clear and single all of the time as your toddler looks from one place to another?
+Is vision clear and single all of the time as your toddler, preschooler, or child looks from one place to another?

-Do your toddler’s eyes work well together letting them clearly see a detail in a picture, move with confidence, and judge depth perception?
+Do eyes work well together letting them clearly see a detail in a picture, move with confidence, and judge depth perception?

-You can encourage visual development and observe different types of visual processing skills using activities in this e-booklet, Encouraging Observations Through Purposeful Play for Toddlers.
+You can improve your understanding and encourage visual processing development using activities in this e-booklet, Encouraging Observations Through Purposeful Play for Toddlers.

 Typical Toddler Behaviors and Emotions